wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/4a-azure-trial.md

 2. In the upper-right corner of the page, select **Lamna Healthcare** as your working environment.

 3. On the left navigation, select **Apps**.
-In the right pane, select the **See environment variables** option, as shown in the following image.
+In the right pane, select the **See environment variables** option, as shown in the following screenshot.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot showing the environment variables to be updated.](../media/environment-variables.png)](../media/environment-variables.png#lightbox)